NoviceLive/pat/readme.md

 pattern space_0 space_1 space_2 ... space_n keyword
 ```

-All but the last arguments together will be treated as one profile.
+All but the last arguments together will be treated as radices.
 The last argument will be treated as the keyword,
 which can be either a number indicating the pattern length
 to generate or a pattern to compute the corresponding offset.

-The default profile (when you invoke the program with
+The default radices (when you invoke the program with
 only one argument) is equivalent to the following invocation:

 ```bash